 School Bread is my favorite dessert at Epcot.
 It’s a legendary Disney World pastry found in Epcot’s Norway Pavilion.
 It’s a bread pastry, filled with cold vanilla custard and topped with coconut.
 School Bread is a large dessert, but it’s not so sweet that it’s hard to eat.
 Don’t miss this one!

-O!
-Canada is the third country-specific movie in the World Showcase.
+Canada Far & Wide is the third country-specific movie in the World Showcase.
 It’s presented in the same 360-degree style as Reflections of China.
-O!
-Canada is definitely the most lighthearted film of the bunch.
-Martin Short narrates the trip through Canada’s famous cities and landmarks.
+This film has recently been updated and is now narrated by Catherine O’Hara and Eugene Levy, who take you on a visual tour of Canada’s provinces.

 #36.
 Ride Test Track